 A full summary of the point values needed to receive certain class ratings can be found here.

 Fire preparedness by state

-The number of communities prepared to respond to fire varies across the country.
+Fire preparedness varies significantly across the country.
 Nationally, only 72% of communities are rated class six or better.
-In states more susceptible to wildfire, preparedness tends to be higher, but that doesn't always make up for the number of acres burnt.
+In states more susceptible to wildfire, preparedness tends to be higher, but some wildfire-prone states are still significantly below the national ISO rating average.

 How your community can improve its ISO rating

 Your community can better its ISO fire rating by improving in each of the categories' ISO grades.
 ISO actively works with communities trying to improve their rating and will reevaluate based on request.

 Fire department (50 points): Many parts of the fire department score will be difficult for a community to improve on, such as the number of on-site staff and distance between emergency services and houses.
 However, improvements in the fire department category can be made in several more feasible (though still expensive) ways, such as:

 - Training (9/50 points)

 Water supply (40 points): The water supply will also be difficult to improve in the biggest category, supply system (30/40 points), because it involves the water main network.
 However, 7/40 points are awarded for the inspection and maintenance of the water supply.
 While no simple task, your community may be able to make improvements there.

 Emergency communications systems (10 points): 4/10 points in the emergency communications system category relate to the community's telecommunicators.
 Improving telecommunicators' training or certifications is often feasible and is therefore an option for communities trying to improve their ISO rating.